 Many of our kitchens are receiving reduced or late deliveries this week.
 Some restaurants are operating with very reduced menus, and some may close early because they don't have enough inventory.
 Please be patient with them as they work with disrupted supply chains, and thanks for your understanding!

 Thank you for your message.
-Unfortunately we are short-staffed at the moment and we will do our best to respond to within 7 days.
-If you wanting a Visitor Guide, you can download that here.
+We will do our best to respond to within 7 days.
+If you would like a digital copy of the Gardiner, MT Visitor Guide, you can download it here.

 The Gardiner Chamber of Commerce is proud to serve over 160 area businesses in the Gardiner community.
 This page offers helpful resources for our current and prospective business members.
-If there is anything we can do to enhance your membership experience, please contact the Executive Director, at [email protected].
+If there is anything we can do to enhance your membership experience, please contact the Executive Director Maria Koppelberger-Rogers at [email protected].

 Join the Chamber!
 Members receive perks such as business referrals, marketing and advertising support, business listings on this website, and more.
-Click here to learn more, send an us an email, or simply stop in to the Welcome Center to say hello.
+Click here to learn more, send us an email, or simply stop in at the Visitor Center to say hello.
 We look forward to working with you!

 Chamber members receive discounts on community newsletter advertisements.
 To submit an ad, email [email protected] or click here for our ad submissions reference guide.